How is L&D strategy conceptualized in the digital age?

 - Learning environment design – A curated set of resources to develop a specific knowledge base or skill, learning environments can be developed in an array of formats.
 Material here focuses on process for designing learning environments as well as underlying theory that allows us to better understand how these work.

 - Learning campaigns (see sample chapter) – Jennifer Hoffman promotes organizing structured learning, curated resources, discussions, and application activities along with other components into a well-designed learning campaign, and she fully explores that concept in her book, Blended Learning.
-An overview can be found in the webinar, Learning Campaigns: An introduction and exploration (fast forward to page 16 (24:03) for discussion of learning campaigns), and here is an example course map.
+An overview can be found in the webinar, Learning Campaigns: An introduction and exploration (fast forward to page 16 (24:03) for discussion of learning campaigns).

 - Learning Experience Design – Branching out from user experience design, learning experience design is a human-centered approach that integrates experiential learning and deliberately pays attention to maximizing the learner’s experience throughout a learning journey.

 - Modern Learning Ecosystem Framework – JD Dillon’s conceptualization of effective support for workplace learning that encourages designers to build support in layers only to the point where the need is largely satisfied.
 Also see the Modern Learning Made Easy webinar for more.

 > Frameworks for looking at learning and development strategy and support in a comprehensive way across all of an organization’s learning needs (sometimes applied as multifaceted focused solutions even without a global strategy)